 Heritage Rock House Farm Berkshire Pork Chops.
 Just one word here – YUM!

 Rock House Creamery Chocolate Milk.
 Near Farmview Market is Rock House Creamery where milk goes from the cows to the bottle in 48 hours or less.
 What could be better than fresh milk?
 Fresh chocolate milk made with premium dark cocoa powder and real cane sugar, that’s what.
-And, it was recently named a finalist in the 2018 Flavor of Georgia contest.
+And, it won the 2018 Flavor of Georgia contest.

 Farm Tours at Rock House Creamery.
 Want to know how that delicious chocolate milk is made?
 Then take a farm tour at nearby Rock House Creamery.
 In addition to meeting the cows, and touring the vegetable garden, you’ll get to sample milk and the Rock House Creamery’s yummy cheese curds.
 Plus you can answer the age old question – does chocolate milk come from chocolate cows?